Coco-Jiachen-Yu/Datathon/README.md

 ## Results

+### 1. Trend Overview
-There is a general observation on how emplyment and COVID new cases change over the time in the United States.
+There was a general observation on how emplyment and COVID new cases change over the time in the United States.
 There was an initial dip in employment rates during COVID onset in the United States
 <img src="https://github.com/JunoWuu/Datathon/blob/master/time_series.png">

+### 2. Time Series Analysis
 Then, we run an VAR model on both of those time series and get the coefficients of different MSAs.
 We use those to create an interactive map.
 ![heatmap](https://user-images.githubusercontent.com/91500767/185817317-4862dc44-f3b7-400a-85eb-df49457fce0f.png)